Elbingen: Economy and infrastructure

 The village, in which roughly 310 people live today, has retained its individual character in a cared-for and neighbourly atmosphere, underscored by a successful village renewal project with much greenery.
 Particularly worthy of note is the newly remodelled village square around the bakehouse and the old timber-frame middle-class house (Bürgerhaus) that is enjoyed by families for its “homely appearance”.

 On the municipality limits bordering Hahn am See lies a private lake in the woods with a camping ground and trailer park.

+In the past, Elbingen was connected to the Cross Westerwald Railway (Montabaur - Wallmerod - Westerburg - Renenrod - Herborn).

 Transport

-Elbingen had a stop at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) which is out of service for passenger trains and also deconstructed between Wallmerod and Westerburg.
+Elbingen had a stop at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), but nowadays this line between Montabaur and Wallmerod is only in service for fright trains and from Fehl-Ritzhausen to Rennerod station touristic Railbike tours take place, organized by the interest group IG Westerwald-Querbahn e.
+V. (IWQ).

+The village is served by local busses and located in zone number 424 of the transport association Verkehrsverbund Rhein-Mosel (VRM).